 Today in Tribe History: July 18, 1995

-Smith, a Hall of Fame-caliber closer, took over for setup man Troy Percival in the bottom of the ninth.
+Smith, a Hall of Fame closer and an All-Star for the last time earlier that month, took over for setup man Troy Percival in the bottom of the ninth.
 Pinch-hitting for Espinoza, Wayne Kirby singled and stole second as Jim Thome struck out.
 A single to short by Omar Vizquel moved Kirby to third and a walk to Baerga loaded the bases for the lethal Belle, who drove his 1-2 pitch into the trees in center field for the win.

 Belle’s walk-off magic followed that of Ramirez just two days earlier.
 The young Tribe slugger dealt a deciding two-run blow off of another future Hall of Famer, Oakland’s Dennis Eckersley, in the 12th inning of what was a 4-3 game at the time.